Rugal/rugal.github.com/_posts/2015/2015-07-20-postgresql-streaming-replication.md

 echo "primary_conninfo = 'host=$master_ip port=5432 user=r password=1'">>$PGDATA/recovery.conf
 {%endhighlight%}

 Up to now, the standby server could start replication if you restart it.
-But it is not connectable, which means no connection allowed to establish to standby server.
-If you try to connect to it, you will get:
+But this standby server is not connectable, which means no connection allowed to this standby server, thus if you try to connect to it, you will get:

 	psql: FATAL:  the database system is starting up
 	FATAL:  the database system is starting up

+But be easy, even it is not connectable from you, it could replicate content from primary and also dispatch them to slavers depending on your configuration.

 ### Hot standby server
-So to allow connections to standby server, you need to modify or add one configuration in standby server, refer to [Official Document](http://www.postgresql.org/docs/current/static/hot-standby.html):
+So to allow connections to standby server rather than leave it unconnectable, you need to modify or add one configuration in standby server, refer to [Official Document](http://www.postgresql.org/docs/current/static/hot-standby.html):
 {%highlight bash%}
 echo "hot_standby = on" >> $PGCONF/postgresql.conf
 {%endhighlight%}
 You can find this entry under `standby` section.
 This attribute means to allow connection and run read-only queries while the server is in archive recovery or standby mode.
 In our case, in standby mode but accepts read only connection.
+Such configuration could also be used as failover setting, which I will introduce later on.

 -------------------